TAUSBV/dqf-api/v3/README.md

 <a name="batchUpload"/>
 ## Batch Upload
 Depending on your integration approach and triggers, you can choose among the available POST calls.

-However, you need to ensure that DQF receives _**at least once**_ in a project tree **ALL** source and translated segments as well as segment info per file/target language combination.
+**IMPORTANT:** You need to ensure that DQF receives **ALL** source and translated segments for every child project that is associated with the actual translation activity as well as segment info per file/target language combination.
 This is particularly important whenever there are e.g. pre-translated segments that do not get edited or reviewed by any user in the tree.

-**IMPORTANT:** DQF requires all translated segments at least once while a DQF project is still of type _translation_.
-This is necessary both for statistical purposes as well as to enable subsequent POST calls in DQF review projects.

 If you are following [Approach 1](#approach1) for posting translations, you can use two methods for batch upload of segments.
 The methods differ in that the first expects both _targetSegment_ and _editedSegment_ content whereas the second only requires _targetSegment_ content.
 Please see [Target Segment Info](#targetSegments) for the difference between the two segment types.
 The maximum allowed number of elements in a batch/array is 100.